github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/cherry-picking-a-commit-in-github-desktop.md

    ![Screenshot of the "History" tab and the "Current Branch" dropdown view.
 The cursor hovers over the "my-feature" branch, and "plus one" icons indicate the addition of one commit.](/assets/images/help/desktop/cherry-picking.png)

-2. After dropping to the respective branch, you can notice that the current branch will be changed to the targetted branch.
-Then, you need to push the changes to the target branch to see the changes.
+1. The current branch changes to the branch onto which you cherry-picked the commit.
+You can now push the cherry-picked commit to the remote repository.

 ## Further reading